bfelger/bfelger.github.io/pages/resurrecting-rom/topic-01-cpp.md

 ### Resource Acquisition Is Initialization (RAII)

 This, for me, is the #1 thing C++ brings to the table.
 ROM has tons of places that require bookend boilerplate for resource management.
-Let's take, for instance, `BUFFER`, which I made use of in ROM Resurrected to avoid blowing the stack with huge `char` arrays on the stack:
+Let's take, for instance, `BUFFER`, which I made use of in ROM Resurrected to avoid blowing the stack with huge `char` arrays:

 ```c
 void foo(char* str)